3 Fs of surviving the Flash apocalypse

 Engage your vendors

 With your survival plan in place you are ready to face the apocalypse.
-Fixing the identified problems will be individual to your organisation, and we recommend involving your whole team including vendors and your Moodle/Totara partners.
+Fixing the identified problems will be individual to your organisation, and we recommend involving your whole team including vendors and your Totara Partner.
 Your ultimate goal is to remove Flash from your learning material.

 The three R's of fixing your content are:

 Rebuilding is the process of either: republishing the content in a later version of the tool it was built with, without Flash, or rebuilding the content like for like in a new tool without Flash.

 Replacing is where the module is rebuilt in the same or a new tool incorporating any required improvements and changes.

 Retiring is making the decision that the course is no longer required.
 This would be an excellent time to review your organisation's archiving procedures.

 - Where do courses go when you archive them?